Information For Health Professionals

 Realistically, the only prospect e-cigarettes have for causing harm is in the area of minor lung issues.
 There will always be individuals who prove intolerant to one or other of the flavorings used.
 The other ingredients in an e-cigarette are used in asthma inhalers and the nebulisers used by lung transplant patients , so hardly pose a major threat (glycerine and propylene glycol, the principal excipients).

 There is some question about the inclusion of contaminants in e-liquids.
 In general it is not in the interests of a business to poison its customers, so responsible vendors buy good-quality materials and carry out testing.
-In the UK, all materials are tested by the Trading Standards agencies and no contamination has been found.
+In the UK, all materials are tested by the Trading Standards Institute’s local inspectors and no contamination has been found.
 The UK trade association, ECITA, own a GC-MS machine and have a professional chemist available for testing.
 It is in everyone’s interest if rogue traders are identified and shut down.

 Some contaminants have occasionally been found in some samples elsewhere but these have all been shown to be insignificant or not relevant.
 For example one sample of liquid from 18 tested by the FDA showed very low level DEG contamination, but this was not detected in the vapor so is not of concern.
 Carcinogens are frequently detected but at the same level or lower than those in NRTs, which are assumed to be safe.
 If e-cigarettes are unsafe due to the carcinogens then all NRTs would presumably need to be withdrawn from the market immediately.

 Of course this argument is ridiculous, since the long-term Snus data shows no elevated risk for any kind of cancer, despite the levels in Snus being considerably higher.
-In fact a professor of medicine commented on the issue of carcinogens in e-cigarette refills, describing the hysterical press releases on this subject as laughable since the levels, “…are millions of times lower than conceivably harmful to health”.

 The emphysema / pneumonia issue